Privacy Policy

 Security of Personal Data

-CMU is committed to protecting the security of your personal data.
-Depending on the circumstances, we may hold your information in hard copy and/or electronic form.
 For each medium, we use technologies and procedures to protect personal data.
 We review our strategies and update as necessary to meet our needs, changes in technology, and regulatory requirements.

 We may suspend your use of all or part of the Services without notice if we suspect or detect any breach of security, any abuse, or any illegal or questionable activity.
 If you believe that information you provided to us is no longer secure, please notify us immediately using the contact information provided below.

-If we become aware of a breach that affects the security of your personal data, we will provide you with notice as required by applicable law.
+If we become aware of a breach that affects the security of personal data about you, we will provide you with notice as required by applicable law.
 To the extent permitted by applicable law, CMU will provide any such notice that CMU must provide to you at your account’s email address.
-By using the Services, you agree to accept notice electronically.

 Storage and Transfer of Personal Data

-Personal data collected by CMU may be stored and processed in your region, in the United States or in any other country where CMU, its affiliates or contractors maintain facilities, including outside the European Union.
 We take steps to ensure that the data we collect under this Privacy Policy is processed pursuant to the terms thereof and the requirements of applicable law wherever the data is located.

-CMU also collaborates with third parties such as cloud hosting services and suppliers located around the world to serve the needs of our business, workforce, and users.
-In some cases, we may need to disclose or transfer your personal data within CMU or to third parties in areas outside of your home country.
+In some cases, we may need to disclose or transfer personal data within CMU or to third parties in areas outside of your home country.
 When we do so, we take steps to ensure that personal data is processed, secured, and transferred according to applicable law.

 If you would like to know more about our data transfer practices, please contact our Information Security Office at privacy@andrew.cmu.edu.